Jehangir Mehta: Professional life

 In 2013, Jehangir partnered with the non-profit patient advocacy organization Beyond Celiac (then known as the National Foundation for Celiac Awareness) as a chef ambassador to help launch their Gluten-Free Chef's Table Tour.
 The aim of the program was to educate chefs about the gluten-free diet and the needs of customers with celiac disease.

 In 2016, Graffiti Earth opened in the same spot as Mehtaphor.
 A complete renovation and rebranding, Graffiti Earth has the same signature eclectic cuisine as the original Graffiti with a more vegetable-forward menu and a focus on sustainability throughout.
 At Graffiti Earth Chef Mehta consciously works with underutilized vegetables, produce and seafood.

+In 2017, Chef Mehta opened Me and You, a private dining boutique concept experience.
+This concept also travels to different venues in cities and countries.

+In 2018, Chef Mehta started his consultancy in mindfulness, culture, and impact with Gourmet Dining, Compass USA.